 The great lines continue to the back of the car.
 Ford didn't go as far out as many of there rivals and fins were kept to a minimum.
 Note the backup lights housed in the tip of the fin.

-This car came with Thunderbird power - a 332 cubic inch V8 - 2 barrel Carburetor producing 225 hp with Cruise-O-Matic 3-speed automatic transmission.
+This car came with Thunderbird power - a 352 cubic inch V8 - 4 barrel Carburetor producing 300 hp with Cruise-O-Matic 3-speed automatic transmission.
 This combination would have cost an additional $280 on the purchase price when new.

 The Skyliner is 208" long with a wheelbase of 118" and 76.8" wide.

 1959 saw Ford reach a great milestone.
 They produced their 50 millionth vehicle.
 However, it was to be the last year for the Skyliner.
 Fears from the public that the complex top mechanism would be unreliable, poor trunk space when the top was down (luggage space was limited to inside the center container), not to mention the extra cost to buy one, contributed to its demise.

 SOME AVAILABLE FORD OPTIONS FOR 1959

 Cruise-O-Matic automatic transmission

 Ford made 12,915 Galaxie Skyliner cars - the lowest in the Skyliner's 3 year run.
 The base price would have been $3,346.